Hi there! It’s nice to meet you.

 At the time, I was writing my senior honors thesis in college and it was crushing my spirit.
 I had always loved writing– so when I found myself hating it and feeling completely congested, I decided to start a blog.
 It was February 2014, and this was the blog I started.

 I wrote my first post and hit publish, knowing that no one was going to see my procrastination tactic anyway.
 Then I published another post, and another, and another.
 I didn’t tell anyone about it at the time, because the point was to write whatever I wanted with no expectations, no audience.

-But like so many things in my life, I started working hard on the blog.
-I realized there was a whole world of people who blogged, and it was exciting to connect with that world.
+But like so many things in my life, I started working hard on the blog and following in love with the space.
+I had discovered a whole world of people who blogged, and it was exciting to connect with that world.
 Months later, after having graduated college, gotten married, extended our honeymoon so we could bury my uncle who passed away unexpectedly, and moved to Los Angeles, I realized that blogging was something I actually loved doing.

 In 2015, this blog became a major part of my life.
-I also launched a tutoring business and then later joined a fair trade company– but for a while, this blog was my priority and I was prolific.
+I also launched an education consulting business and then later joined a fair trade company– but for a while, this blog was my priority and I was prolific.
 But here was fatal flaw #1: for the longest time I wasn’t really sure what I wanted to write about.
-My life was interesting and my observations strangely insightful (as you might notice), and anything I wrote seemed to get traction.
+My life was interesting and my observations unique (as you might notice), and anything I wrote seemed to get traction.
 So I just kept writing.